 When you create a software asset with an install script, you may create your own log files in your own preferred locations.
 If this is the case, be sure to review your own asset-specific log files.
 These directories are recommended for asset-specific log files:

 Hung Asset Install?

 Sometimes when developing an asset, the asset being installed may be stuck waiting for user input or stuck in a loop.
 When this occurs, your Deployment Run will be stuck in the “Building Systems” phase.
 If this is the case, the first place to look is the CONS3RT agent logs as described above, to discover which asset is stopping the install process.
 Next, depending on the verbosity of the asset’s install script, try to deduce the specific step of the asset install script that is hanging.

 Note: Logging, Logging, and more Logging!!!
 Adding log outputs at each step of an install script can help greatly when determining where an asset is hung up.
-If you still need help feel free to enter a support ticket!.
+If you still need help feel free to contact support.

-Learn more about Asset Debugging with our YouTube video tutorials:
+Learn more about Asset Debugging with our video tutorials: